Henley Business School: 1981-2008

 In 1981, the college changed its name from its original title to Henley - The Management College.
 This was changed again to the Henley Management College when it was awarded a royal charter in 1991.
 In the 1980s the college's full time and part time MBA education were based at Brunel University.
 In the beginning the MBAs were awarded by Brunel University.
 By 2002, the college achieved triple accreditation status from the Association to Advance Collegiate Schools of Business (AACSB), the Association of MBAs (AMBA) and the European Quality Improvement System (EQUIS).
 The Greenlands campus of the college is located on the banks of the river Thames near Henley-on-Thames, on a country estate and former home of the WH Smith family.

 2008-present

 In 2008, the Henley Management College merged with the University of Reading to form the Henley Business School.
-It consists of the School of International Business and Strategy; the School of Leadership, Organisations and Behaviour; the School of Marketing and Reputation; the School of Business Informatics, Systems and Accountancy (which includes the Informatics Research Centre); the School of Real Estate & Planning; the ICMA Centre; and Executive Education Programmes.
-As of 2021 the dean is John Board.
+It consists of the School of International Business and Strategy; the School of Leadership, Organisations and Behaviour; the School of Marketing and Reputation; the School of Business Informatics, Systems and Accounting (which includes the Informatics Research Centre); the School of Real Estate & Planning; the ICMA Centre; and Executive Education Programmes.
+As of 2023 the dean is Elena Beleska-Spasova.